 In this best candlestick PDF guide, we’re going to reveal a secret candlestick pattern used among bank traders.
 This forex candlestick pattern we’re talking about is the ORB Nr4 pattern developed by hedge fund manager Toby Crabel.

 Toby Crable is probably one of the less known profitable traders.
-Even though in 2005, Toby Crabel was described by the Financial Time as “the most well-known trader on the counter-trend side,” he still remains an unknown name in the retail industry.
+Even though in 2005, Toby Crabel was described by Financial Time as “the most well-known trader on the counter-trend side,” he still remains an unknown name in the retail industry.

 The reason why we mention Toby Crabel's work is because he is the father of the ORB pattern, aka the Opening Range Breakout pattern.
 The ORB pattern is regarded as being the most powerful trading tools in the last 25 years.